Youth First Texas

-Youth First Texas is a non-profit youth organization that provides programs and resources for LGBTQ+ youth empowerment and self-acceptance.
+Youth First Texas is a non-profit organization that provides programs and resources for LGBTQ+ youth empowerment and self-acceptance.
 It is located at Resource Center Dallas in Dallas, Texas.
 It is the only LGBTQ+ youth program in North Texas that addresses challenges faced at home, school, and in the community.
 Youth First Texas has served more than 1,200 teens since 1999.
 Their mission statement is, "Youth First Texas is the only non-profit organization in North Texas exclusively committed to providing social services, educational opportunities, and recreational activities for Gay, Lesbian, Bisexual, Transgender[ed] and Questioning youth through the age of 22."
 The goal of Youth First Texas is to empower youth with knowledge essential to making safe and informed decisions before and throughout adulthood.
 Youth First Texas provides educational, financial, and mental health resources to LGBTQ+ teenagers in North Texas, easing their entry into adulthood.

 History

 After volunteering at LGBTQ+ youth camps in the 1990s, Bob Miskinis, Daryl Parker, Bob Ivancic, and Emilia Menthe recognized the need for an LGBTQ+ youth organization to support troubled LGBTQ+ youth.
 As a result, Youth First Texas was founded by Bob Miskinis, Daryl Parker, Bob Ivancic, and Emilia Menthe in November 1999.
 In 2001, Youth First Texas registered as a non-profit organization, and the first center was opened in Dallas, Texas.
 Following its opening, Youth First Texas relocated several times before settling an agreement to merge with Resource Center Dallas, a center that houses several LGTBQ+ programs, including Youth First Texas, in Dallas, Texas.